paul-wolf/djaq/README.md

 might be a deal breaker for your application.
 In that case, you should look at one of those solutions or PODVs (Plain Old Django Views).

-Most importantly, Djaq only supports Postgresql at this time.
+Djaq only supports Postgresql at this time.

 There is an upper limit to the complexity of queries you can achieve with Djaq.
 Mostly, the generated SQL has a series of joins, by default